-- 1. Stars, Stripes and Summer Nights-Related to the fair theme - 2.
+- 1. "Buckets of Fun for Everyone!"
+Related to the fair theme - 2.
 Summer in Del Norte County May include fresh fruit, grains or vegetables - 3.
 A Kaleidoscope of Colors Use bright colors, some white - 4.
-A Vision in Lights A bouquet using candles
+A Vision in Lights An arrangement using candles